leonore/deep-learning-for-immune-cells/timelog.md

 ### 5 February
 - *1.5 hours* Finishing up cell_autoencoder functions, creating main file
 - *1 hour* Adding an image visualisation to the live cluster plotting function, works with MNIST

+### 9 February
+- *0.5 hour* Working on main interface to launch evaluations in main.py, running into local memory troubles so adapting preprocessing function a bit
+- *2.5 hours* Debugging main.py + associated files and writing bullet points in materials & methods for dissertation
+- *0.5 hours* Final tweaks to live visualisation plot